mscdex/node-imap/README.md

         * 'NEW' - Messages that have the \Recent flag set but not the \Seen flag.
         * 'SEEN' - Messages that have the \Seen flag set.
         * 'RECENT' - Messages that have the \Recent flag set.
         * 'OLD' - Messages that do not have the \Recent flag set.
-This is functionally equivalent to "!RECENT" (as opposed to "!NEW").
+This is functionally equivalent to a criteria of "!RECENT" (as opposed to "!NEW").
         * 'UNANSWERED' - Messages that do not have the \Answered flag set.
         * 'UNDELETED' - Messages that do not have the \Deleted flag set.
         * 'UNDRAFT' - Messages that do not have the \Draft flag set.